andreldm/xfwm4-theme-generator/README.md

 ### Status

-Experimental, while not pixel perfect, current results are enough for a satisfactory experience.
+Experimental, while not pixel perfect, current results are enough for a satisfactory experience. \
+Animations and opacity are not supported.